tmarkec/row_to_grow/README.md

 <img src=readme_img/marketing/inst2.png>
 </details>

 - Newsletter: We offer a newsletter subscription service to keep our customers up-to-date with our latest products and promotions.
 By offering exclusive deals and promotions to our subscribers, we aim to foster customer loyalty and encourage repeat business.
+Upon subscription user receive our initial conformation email.

-- Partnerships: We have established partnerships with local rowing clubs and organizations to promote our products and build brand awareness within the local rowing community.
-By attending local events and sponsoring local athletes, we aim to establish ourselves as a trusted and respected brand within the community.
+- Partnerships: We have established partnerships with local rowing clubs to promote our products and build brand awareness within the local rowing community.
+By attending local events and sponsoring local athletes, we aim to establish ourselves as a trusted and respected brand within the community.Also by sponsoring local athletes we extend our reach in marketing area in an old fashion way "Word of a mouth"

 SEO: We understand the importance of effective SEO strategies to increase our website's visibility in search engines like Google which will be explained more in next section.